keeweb/favicon-proxy/README.md

 ## Usage

-Please, don't use my app instance if you need frequent requests: deploy your own one.
+Please don't use my app instance if you need frequent requests: deploy your own one.

 ## License